 World War II and the Nazi occupation saw Karol Wojtyla working as a labourer.
 He studied theology from 1942 and was forced into hiding in 1944 following a crackdown on religious teaching.

 Continuing his studies after the war, he was ordained a priest in 1946.
-Rapid promotion followed and by 1964 he was archbishop of the city.
+Rapid promotion followed, and by 1964 he was archbishop of Krakow.
 Three years later he was a cardinal.

 "The Year of the Three Popes" came in 1978.
 Pope Paul VI died at the age of 80.
 His successor, elected in a single day, took the name John Paul in memory of his two predecessors.
 Thirty-three days later he, too, was dead.